dimuthu1997/dimuthu1997/README.md

-### Hi there, 👋 I'm Dimuthu.
-A final-year undergraduate in the Department of Information Communication Technology at the Rajarata University of Sri Lanka.
+### <i>Hi there, 👋 I'm Dimuthu.
+A final-year undergraduate in the Department of Information Communication Technology at the Rajarata University of Sri Lanka.</i>

 - ✍ You can find my projects here [portfolio]
 - 🔭 I’m currently working on my first book.